thaliaarchi/foones-cratylus/README.md

 	x + 14 => x + 7.
 	x - 18.

-For reasons not so evident to me, this version is orders of magnitude slower.
 For instance, on the following input:

 	? (x - 17) (x + 1)^3

-it calculates 3!
+it calculates 3! = 6:

 	x^6

+For reasons not so evident to me, this version is orders of magnitude slower.
+This probably relates with the fact that polynomial multiplication and division take quadratic time on the degree.

 Even though, superficially, our two factorial programs are very different, in essence they are exactly the same program.